maniospas/SocialGraphMining/README.md

 Here we detail how to develop applications using this module's graph API to provide social graph recommendation capabilities.

 ### Instantiating the graph miner
-Setting up graph mining capabilities start from a contextual ego network instance.
+Graph mining capabilities start from a contextual ego network instance.
 If such an instance is not available, it can be created when the application starts using the following code:
 ```java
 import eu.h2020.helios_social.core.contextualegonetwork.ContextualEgoNetwork;